 Stock split and changes in authorized shares - On July 26, 2021, the Board of Directors declared a six-for-one stock split of the Company's issued and outstanding shares of common stock, which was effective on July 26, 2021.
-Accordingly, except for the amount of authorized shares, all references to share and per share amounts for the periods presented in the condensed consolidated financial statements and accompanying notes to the condensed consolidated financial statements have been retroactively restated to reflect this stock split.
+Accordingly, except for the amount of authorized shares, all references to share and per share amounts for the periods presented in the condensed consolidated financial statements and accompanying notes to the condensed consolidated financial statements and accompanying notes to the condensed consolidated financial statements and accompanying notes to the condensed consolidated financial statements and accompanying notes to the condensed consolidated financial statements have been retroactively restated to reflect this stock split.
 As a subsequent event, effective as of July 28, 2021, authorized capital stock was increased to 44,000,000 shares of capital stock, consisting of (i) 40,000,000 shares of common stock, par value \$0.001 per share, and (ii) 4,000,000 shares of Preferred Stock, par value \$0.001 per share.